FENECON Industrial XL Operating Instructions

 10.1.
 Tests and inspections

-Inspection work must only be carried out by trained and qualified specialists.
+• Only have inspection work carried out by trained and qualified specialists.

 Check the product and the cables regularly for visible external damage.
 If components are defective, contact the FENECON Service.
 Repairs must only be carried out by a qualified electrician.